 We believe all baptized people, especially individuals with disabilities, are members of and belong within the Body of Christ.

 We believe the Body of Christ is more fully recognized and whole when individuals with disabilities are welcomed, have a sense of belonging, and feel invited into shared ownership within faith communities.

 We believe lives and parishes are transformed through an intentional process of integration with the various disability communities.

 We believe parish leaders need to have support and guidance available throughout this process.

-Uniquely Catholic equips leaders and promotes the wholeness of the Body of Christ through integration of disability communities within all aspects of parish life.
+Uniquely Catholic equips leaders and promotes the wholeness of the Body of Christ through inclusion of disabled and neurodivergent people within all aspects of parish life.

 We advocate for and support individuals and families with disabilities and from the neurodivergent community in their faith journey, especially as a member of a church community.